domosekai/domosekai.github.io/sstp/help.md

 SoftEther by default connects via direct TCP and data packets are transferred over TCP as well.
 UDP acceleration enables sending and receiving data packets over UDP.
 Although it's named acceleration, the speed may or may not be better than TCP, depending heavily on your network condition.

 SoftEther has historically implemented two versions of UDP acceleration.
-The original version encrypts data with RC4 cipher, which is considered insecure these days and Apple has also ceased its support since iOS 10.
+The original version encrypts data with RC4 cipher, which has been proved insecure and Apple has also ceased its support since iOS 10.

 The newer version was introduced in server build 9695 and uses ChaCha20-Poly1305 as cipher.
 Starting iOS 13, Apple has native support to it.

 ### Q: How do I know whether I am using UDP or TCP?
 Why UDP is not working sometimes?